ApiLogicServer/Docs/docs/Tutorial.md

 ## 1. Create: Instant Project

 The CLI command below creates an `ApiLogicProject` by reading your schema.

-Note: the `db_url` value is [an abbreviation](https://apilogicserver.github.io/Docs/Data-Model-Examples/); you would normally supply a SQLAlchemy URL.
+Note: the `db_url` value is defaulted to the pre-installed sample project; you would normally supply a SQLAlchemy URL.

 ```bash
 $ ApiLogicServer create --project_name= --db_url=    # create ApiLogicProject